 Reading the following warnings carefully will help to ensure you are selecting an appropriate product.

-Before you take Aciclovir, inform your doctor of any kidney problems or nervous system abnormalities.
-Remaining fully hydrated while taking.
-Aciclovir will minimise the effect on the kidneys.
+- you have a kidney problem or nervous system abnormalities.
+Remain fully hydrated while taking Aciclovir will minimise the effect on the kidneys.

 Inform your doctor of any medicines you are taking or intend to take, especially:

 - Ciclosporin (an immunosuppressant)

 Please read all packaging and the Patient Information Leaflet before taking any new medicine.